-Changi Airport – mere mention of it takes me back to 2004 when I had an 18-hour layover at Changi Airport Singapore.
+Changi Airport – the mere mention of it takes me back to 2004 when I had an 18-hour layover at the airport Singapore.
 I was thankful that it was this airport where I had to spend that amount of time.
-Remember this was before the Kindle era or even Internet-enabled mobile era.
+Remember this was before the Kindle era or even the Internet-enabled mobile era.
 So you had to look for options to pass time at the airports.
-I remember I took their two free city tours, checked into a transit hotel for a quick nap & shower and roamed around the airport.
+I remember I took their two free city tours, checked into a transit hotel for a quick nap & shower, and roamed around the airport.
 So, earlier this month when I got an invite from Changi Airport to visit them, I was more than happy to go back.
 And explore all the new things it might have added since then.

 We were taken through a fun-filled exploration of the airport.
-That is a destination in itself through various activities that involved adventure, luxury, nature, entertainment, food and some authentic Singaporean delights.
-With each activity, we were discovering a different aspect of Changi Airport.
+That is a destination in itself through various activities that involved adventure, luxury, nature, entertainment, food, and some authentic Singaporean delights.
+With each activity, we were discovering a different aspect of the airport.
 A full day was not enough to explore the airport.
-I came back with a list of things to explore when I am next at Changi Airport like exploring its Art Trail.
+I came back with a list of things to explore when I am next to the airport like exploring its Art Trail.

-There are a million things that you can do at Changi Airport based on how much time you have at hand and how many times you visit it.
-Allow me to share my top picks at Changi Airport in Singapore.
+There are a million things that you can do at the airport based on how much time you have at hand and how many times you visit it.
+Allow me to share my top picks at the airport in Singapore.

-Now, if you have been reading this travel blog, you know I am a vegetarian and that many times mean hunting for the food that you can eat.
-At Changi Airport you can eat Shuddh Desi South India Vegetarian Food at Kaveri restaurant at Terminal T2 food court.
+Now, if you have been reading this travel blog, you know I am a vegetarian, and that many times mean hunting for the food that you can eat.
+You can eat Shuddh Desi South India Vegetarian Food at Kaveri restaurant at Terminal T2 food court.

 Apart from this, you can try some local curry joints that can serve you rice and curry.
 Of course, there are bakeries and your comfort chains like Subways & McDonalds for a predictable meal.

-If you like Alcohol, the double storey DFS store has an interesting display of bottles, the total of which adds to an auspicious no 998.
-There is a history of popular alcohol brands and beautiful displays of what is precious to the connoisseurs.
-The drink to try here is famous Singapore Sling.
-However, if like me you do not drink, ask for some mocktails, made out of juices and sugar syrup and decorated with cut fruits.
+If you like Alcohol, the double-story DFS store has an interesting display of bottles, the total of which adds to an auspicious no 998.
+There is a history of popular alcohol brands and beautiful displays of what is precious to connoisseurs.
+The drink to try here is a famous Singapore Sling.
+However, if like me you do not drink, ask for some mocktails, made out of juices and sugar syrup, and decorated with cut fruits.

 This picture shows the drinks Tropical Sunrise, Virgin Mojito, and Virgin Sunset.

 My biggest recommendation though is Kaya Toast and Local Coffee called Kapi.
-You can get them at various outlets like Wang Café, Kaffe and Toast, Toast Box and Ya Kun Kaya Toast.
+You can get them at various outlets like Wang Café, Kaffe and Toast, Toast Box, and Ya Kun Kaya Toast.
 Kaya toast is a simple toast with Kaya butter – a unique and popular breakfast item.
-Kapi that comes in varieties like Kapi-O, Kapi-C is a MUST try.
-I had it at a Ya Kun Kaya Toast outlet in town and came back looking for it at Airport while departing from Terminal 2 of Changi Airport.
+Kapi that comes in varieties like Kapi-O, and Kapi-C is a MUST try.
+I had it at a Ya Kun Kaya Toast outlet in town and came back looking for it at Airport while departing from Terminal 2.
 If you feel lost, ask the information desk for the local Kapi outlet and they would direct you to the nearest one.
-If you are tech savvy, there are kiosks where you can search for the outlet you are looking for.
+If you are tech-savvy, there are kiosks where you can search for the outlet you are looking for.

-You can even see the museum-like display of memorabilia associated with this coffee/Kapi at T3 of Changi Airport.
+You can even see the museum-like display of memorabilia associated with this coffee/Kapi at T3.

 Adventure at Changi Airport

-You can buy a ticket for the slide or you can claim a free slide if you have done some shopping at Changi Airport.
+You can buy a ticket for the slide or you can claim a free slide if you have done some shopping at the Airport.

-Lounges at Changi Airport like elsewhere can be accessed through exclusive membership that may come with your credit card.
+Lounges at the airport like elsewhere can be accessed through exclusive membership that may come with your credit card.
 Or for a small fee that you can check online or at the counter.

-Perfect option to explore if you are jet lagged.
+The perfect option to explore if you are jet-lagged.

-There are two movie theaters inside do free screenings.
-Movies played are English and Chinese movies.
+There are two movie theaters inside that do free screenings.
+The movies played are English and Chinese movies.

-Perfect option if you have 3-5 hours to spend at Changi Airport.
+A perfect option if you have 3-5 hours to spend at the airport.

-There is an open experience zone too where you can sit in plush chairs and watch sporting events on Television or browse Internet or play games.
+There is an open experience zone too where you can sit in plush chairs and watch sporting events on television or browse the Internet or play games.

-There is a social tree that lets you play games with many others; lets you take selfies for posterity and even let you flaunt the selfie on a giant screen.
+There is a social tree that lets you play games with many others; lets you take selfies for posterity and even lets you flaunt the selfie on a giant screen.

 My biggest recommendation though is to see the Kinetic Rain.
-A beautiful display of rain drop shaped balls going up and down creating patterns and waves that mesmerize you.
-If you have 30 mins or more to spend at Changi Airport terminal T2, this is where you should go.
-I think children would love it and also learn how to make simple principles of science work create beauty in our worlds.
+A beautiful display of raindrop-shaped balls going up and down creates patterns and waves that mesmerize you.
+If you have 30 mins or more to spend at terminal T2, this is where you should go.
+I think children would love it and also learn how to make simple principles of science work to create beauty in our worlds.

 Indulge in Nature

 Now Airports are not particularly nature spots.
-Yes, we do have some potted plants here and there, but more often than not Airports are as urban and as concrete as space can get.
-Thankfully Changi Airport in Singapore has tried to undo this convention by building many small gardens across its three terminals.
+Yes, we do have some potted plants here and there, but more often than not Airports are, as urban and as concrete as space can get.
+Thankfully the airport in Singapore has tried to undo this convention by building many small gardens across its three terminals.

 Having done this many years ago I would definitely recommend the 2-3 hour tours conducted by Changi Airport and Singapore Airlines.
 At the time of writing, they offer two different tours – a heritage tour and a city sights tour.
-However a few years back I had taken a tour to Sentosa Island as well.
-Check the Changi Airport website for the latest update on tours offered and timings.
+However, a few years back I had taken a tour to Sentosa Island as well.
+Check their website for the latest update on tours offered and timings.

-For a traveler and a travel blogger like me, this is the best use of time that you can make when you stop over at Singapore’s Changi Airport.
+For a traveler and a travel blogger like me, this is the best use of the time that you can make when you stop over at Singapore Airport.

 Shop at Changi Airport